A Harder-Narasimhan theory for Kisin modules: HN-theory

 \subsection{Rank and degree of Kisin modules}

-Our Harder-Narasimhan theory for $\Mod_{\fS, \tor}^\phz$ will depend on a notion of rank and degree of a Kisin module, satisfying certain axioms.
+Our Harder--Narasimhan theory for $\Mod_{\fS, \tor}^\phz$ will depend on a notion of rank and degree of a Kisin module, satisfying certain axioms.
 We will describe this notion of rank and degree, and then describe a few basic properties.
-The HN axioms will be proved in the next paragraph.
+The HN-axioms will be proved in \S\ref{subsec:HN-theory}.

-The first piece of a Harder-Narasimhan theory on $\Mod_{\fS, \tor}^\phz$ is a functor to an abelian category, which we now specify.
+The first piece of a Harder--Narasimhan theory on $\Mod_{\fS, \tor}^\phz$ is a functor to an abelian category, which we now specify.
 Let $\cO_\cE$ denote the $p$-adic completion of $\fS[1/u]$, which inherits the Frobenius map $\phz$ from $\fS$.
 This is a complete Noetherian local ring with residue field $F = k(\!(u)\!)$.

 \begin{defn} An \emph{\'{e}tale $\cO_\cE$-module} $(\cM, \phi_\cM)$ is a pair consisting of a finite $\cO_\cE$-module $\cM$ with a $\phz$-semi-linear automorphism, its linearized version being $\phi_\cM : \phz^*\cM \risom \cM$.
 This category is written $\Mod_{\cO_\cE}^\phz$, and the $p$-power torsion full subcategory is written $\Mod_{\cO_\cE, \tor}^\phz$. \end{defn}